needle-mirror/com.unity.2d.animation/Documentation~/ex-sprite-swap.md

 In this sample, the Sprite Library component is not attached to the same GameObject as the Sprite Resolver component.
 The Sprite Resolver attempts to locate a Sprite Library component starting from the same GameObject it is on and then traverse up the GameObject hierarchy.
 This lets a single or multiple Sprite Resolvers use the same Sprite Library component by attaching the Sprite Library component to a common root GameObject that the Sprite Resolver components are attached to.

 ## Part Swap
 This sample demonstrates how to swap Sprite Assets using the API provided by changing the Sprite Resolver data.
-This sample uses some of the Assets and a similar setup to the [Multiple Skinned Sprites](ex-multiple-skinned-sprites.md) sample.
-Open the  `3 Part Swap.unity` Scene to see the sample in action.
+Open the `2 Part Swap.unity` Scene to see the sample in action.

 ![](images/2D-animation-samples-partswap-Scene.png)

 In the Scene, each part has three different visual options that can be swapped.
 The graphic Assets are located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Sprites`:

-- `Rikr.png`
+- `Knight.psb`
-- `Rikr Poison.png`
+- `Skeleton.psb`
-- `Rikr Rage.png`
+- `Witch.psb`

 A [Sprite Library Asset](SLAsset.md) containing Sprites made from all three graphic Assets above is created.
 A Category is created for each body part of the actor, with three Entries derived from the three different versions of the character.
-The Asset is located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Sprite Library/Rikr Full.spriteLib`.
+The Asset is located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Sprite Library/Part Swap.spriteLib`.

 ![](images/2D-animation-samples-partswap-SLasset.png)Corresponding parts from each of the three versions of the actor, and named accordingly.

-Attach the Sprite Library component to the `Rikr_Root` GameObject in the Scene.
-Assign the `Rikr Full.spriteLib` Asset to its **Sprite Library Asset** property.
+Attach the Sprite Library component to the `KnightRig` GameObject in the Scene.
+Assign the `Part Swap.spriteLib` Asset to its **Sprite Library Asset** property.

-Add the Sprite Resolver component to all Sprite Renderers under the `Rikr_Root` GameObject.
+Add the Sprite Resolver component to all Sprite Renderers under the `KnightRig` GameObject.
 Assign a Sprite that matches its corresponding GameObject, depending on the body part that GameObject represents.
-For example, select one of the Sprites in the 'Body' Category for the Sprite Resolver attached to the `Rikr_Body` GameObject and so on.
+For example, select one of the Sprites in the 'Body' Category for the Sprite Resolver attached to the `KnightRig` GameObject and so on.

 ![](images/2D-animation-samples-partswap-SLasset-body.png)

 With this setup, you can swap any part of the actor to another Sprite individually.

 ### Swap part script
-A custom MonoBehaviour script called `SwapPart` is attached to the `Rikr_Root` GameObject.
+A custom MonoBehaviour script called `SwapPart` is attached to the `KnightRig` GameObject.
 This script is located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Scripts/Runtime/SwapPart.cs`.

 ![](images/2D-animation-samples-spriteswap-script.png)